gymreklab/cse185-spring19/cse185-spring19-syllabus.md

 Attendance at lab and lecture is not mandatory but highly encouraged.

 For the first 7 weeks, students will work on a weekly lab assignment.
 Pre-class assignments should be completed before the start of the lab.
 The remainder of the lab assignment may be completed with a partner, but **you must choose a different partner each week**.
 Both of you must turn in the assignment separately.
-Lab assignments are due the following Monday before the start of lecture.
+Lab assignments are due the following Monday at 11:59pm.
 Assignments will be completed using JupyterLab.

 Grades will be released using Gradesource.
 We will strive to post grades within one week of the due date of each lab.